Oakachoy Covered Bridge: History

 The Oakachoy Covered Bridge was built by Melton Harris of homemade timber at a cost of $400 for connecting two county seats, Rockford in Coosa County and Dadeville in Tallapoosa County.
 It is unknown when the bridge was closed to motor traffic in later years or when it was restored.
 Nearby are ruts which were forded in Oakachoy Creek by pioneer wagons over 150 years ago.
 All that remains of the Oakachoy Covered Bridge site are the stone foundations and a wooden post on the east side of the creek which shows obvious charring.
 Even though the bridge is gone, it is said the site is still haunted by a slave who was lynched and eventually hung inside the bridge many years ago.
 A major downplay to this legend though is that slavery was abolished throughout the United States with the passing of the 13th Amendment to the Constitution in 1865 and the Oakachoy Covered Bridge was known to be the only covered bridge built at the site which wasn't until 1916...well after the end of the American Civil War.
 There were other bridges constructed in the vicinity before the Oakachoy Covered Bridge which were short lived.

-Photos of the Oakachoy Covered Bridge can be found on a covered bridge website created by Dale J. Travis (linked below).